tjanssen3/ocm-minikube/README.md

 - `multicloud-operators-subscription.diff` to git@github.com:open-cluster-management/multicloud-operators-subscription.git
 - `application-samples.diff` to git@github.com:open-cluster-management/application-samples.git

+## Pre-requisites

+1) Use `kvm2` as the minikube driver for the setup

+    NOTE: `docker` driver was found not to work correctly for this setup!

 ## Setup

 1) minikube cluster with profile `hub` serves as the OCM hub